Back to Dashboard

 Are the impacts that result from out-of-town patients and students and visiting friends and family included in the impact data?

-Yes, these impacts are categorized as “ancillary” impacts and are included in the overall economic impact figures, although they are small relative to the larger impacts from employment, operational and capital expenditures.
+These impacts have been categorized as “ancillary” in previous versions of the data and are excluded from the 2024 data given their very small magnitude relative to larger impacts from employment, operational, and capital expenditures.

 Which input-output methodology was used to calculate impacts?